 Step 1 – Written Examination

-The written exam is provided by Wisconsin Personnel Partners and is proctored by the City of Kenosha Human Resources Department.
-Candidates who have taken the approved test in the last six (6) months must reuse their previous score and do not need to re-take the test.
+The written exam is the National Police Officer Selection Test (POST) by Stanard & Associates and is proctored by the City of Kenosha Human Resources Department.
 Applicants need to score a minimum of 70% in order to proceed to the next step in the process.
 All applicants are notified by email if they passed or failed the test.
 Qualified applicants will be notified by email to self-schedule for the panel interview.

 Step 2 – Panel Interview

 The oral exam is an interview in which applicants are asked job-related questions by a panel of Officers from the department.
 The responses are evaluated and scored in a number of critical dimensions (knowledge, skills and abilities) and overall interview presentation.
 All applicants are notified by email if they passed or failed.
 Qualified applicants will be notified by email to self-schedule for the Chief’s interview based upon their ranking.

 The Chief’s interview is a more in-depth interview.
 All applicants are notified by email if they passed or failed the interview.
 The applicants that passed this interview will be placed on the eligibility list.

 The eligibility list consists of the qualified applicants that passed the entire examination process and could be considered for employment.
 The applicants are ranked according to their overall scores, and vacancies are filled from this eligibility list.
 The eligibility list is in effect for 12 months or until ten (10) or fewer applicant names remain on the list.

 As vacancies occur, top candidates will be subject to a background check on criminal history, driver license record, current and previous employers, education, military service, training, references, etc. Note: Not all candidates progress beyond the background phase.